samuelrbrt/crypto-currency-challenge/README.md

 - The presentation layer can be implemented following any of the industry well known patterns: MVVM, MVP, etc.
   Although is not mandatory, using one of these paradigms is a positive point in the evaluation.
 - Use any third party library not included in the project if needed.
-- The webserver API used in this exercise can return frequently errors when many requests (sometimes just a few) are performed with the same API address.
+- The webserver API used in this exercise can frequently return errors when many requests (sometimes just a few) are performed from the same IP address.
 Take this into account as part of the exercise to treat errors properly.

 # How to submit the code challenge to Yoti
 - The candidate can checkout the project locally and push to a newly created repo with public permissions so we can access it (please DO NOT use Fork button from github).
 Alternatively, you can clone the project and send the recruiter the updated project in a zip file.